 Senior Fulbright-Hays Lecturer in American Studies, Central London Polytechnic, 1979

-Professor Marvin's research focuses on the relationship between cultural discourses and what they run up against or are limited by, including the human body, material space, and social boundaries.
+Carolyn Marvin's research focuses on the relationship between cultural discourses and what they run up against or are limited by, including the human body, material space, and social boundaries.
 She also has an interest in the related areas of ritual communication and freedom of expression.